Hi, what do you want to do?

 What is Suffrage?
 Understanding the Right to Vote

-Students discover one of the restrictions forced on women of the early 1900s.
-In this civil rights instructional activity, students investigate suffrage and why women were not allowed to vote in the early twentieth century.
-Students...
+Learners discover one of the restrictions forced on women of the early 1900s.
+In this civil rights lesson plan, students investigate suffrage and why women were not allowed to vote in the early twentieth century.
+Learners create a mock...

 Curated OER